Palashipara

-Palashipara, is a village in the Tehatta II CD block in the Tehatta subdivision of the Nadia district, West Bengal, India.
+Palashipara, is a village in the Tehatta II CD block in Tehatta subdivision of the Nadia district, West Bengal, India.

 History

-At the time of the Battle of Plassey, local people migrated to a different place to avoid social and political turmoil and form a new human settlement.
+During the time between Maratha invasions of Bengal by Bargis and Battle of Plassey, local people migrated to a different place to avoid social, political turmoil and form a new human settlement.
 According to the etymology para (locality) of the inhabitants of Palashi (Palashi) set up here.
 Palashipara is an old village situated in the bank of Jalangi River.
 An indigo kuthi was established by the indigo planters at Nishchintapur village near Palashipara.
 Before the Partition of Bengal (1947) this place was under Meherpur subdivision in British India.